ESR 2: Alessia Latorrata

 B1: National Hellenic Research Foundation, Greece

-Dr. Theodora Calogeropoulou, National Hellenic Research Foundation, Institute of Biology, Medicinal Chemistry and Biotechnology
+Dr. Theodora Calogeropoulou, National Hellenic Research Foundation, Institute of Chemical Biology

 Alessia obtained her Master’s degree in Medicinal Chemistry at the University of Parma, Italy, where she started her thesis project in pharmaceutical and organic chemistry.
 The main part of her thesis work has been carried out at Northumbria University in Newcastle Upon Tyne, UK.
 Her project focused on the synthesis of new metal chelators against neurodegenerative diseases.
 Furthermore, she also attended a postgraduate II level Master course (one year-course) in “Drug design and synthesis” at the University of Pavia, Italy.
 This course gave her the opportunity to carry out a traineeship, at the University of Hamburg, Germany.